Error-404-bob/kirpi/readme.md

 #Object Creation
-newTexture(filename:string):Texture    #creates a new Texture. newFont(filename:string, antialias:bool=true):Font #creates a new Font newShader(vertexShaderFile: string, fragmentShaderFile: string) #creates a new shader.
+newTexture(filename:string):Texture    #creates a new Texture. newFont(filename:string, antialias:bool=true, rasterSize:int=32):Font #creates a new Font
+newShader(vertexShaderFile: string, fragmentShaderFile: string) #creates a new shader.
 If you don't want to use a vertex shader, set the vertexShaderFile argument to an empty string("") newText(text:string, font:ptr rl.Font):Text    #creates a new drawable Text object. newQuad(x,y,width,height,sw,sh:int):Quad  #creates a new Quad.